SanthoshKumar-SanthoshKumar/weather-react-app/README.md

-# Getting Started with Create React App

 # Weather Report Application
 # Description

-This is a simple weather report application that allows users to get current weather information for a specified city.
-The application fetches data from the OpenWeatherMap API and displays information such as temperature, humidity, wind speed, and weather condition icons.
-It also includes a dark mode and light mode toggle feature for user preference.
+The Weather React App is a responsive web application that provides weather information for various cities.
+It features a search functionality to get current weather data, displays weather details such as temperature, humidity, and wind speed, and allows users to toggle between light and dark themes.
+The app also includes a loading indicator while fetching data and shows the date and time when the weather data was fetched.

 # Features
-    Search for weather information by city name.
+    * Search Weather: Users can search for weather information by entering a city name.
-   Display current temperature, humidity, wind speed, and weather condition.
+    * Weather Details: Displays temperature, humidity, wind speed, and an appropriate weather icon for the searched city.
-   Responsive design.
-   Dark mode and light mode toggle.
+    * Multiple Cities: Users can search and view weather information for multiple cities without refreshing the page.
+    * Date and Time:Shows the date and time when the weather data was fetched.
+    * Theme Toggle: Users can switch between light and dark themes.
+    * Loading Indicator: Shows a loading spinner while fetching weather data.
+    * Error Handling: Displays error messages for invalid city names or network issues.
 # Technologies Used
-  React.js
-  CSS
-  OpenWeatherMap API
+  * React.js:- For building the user interface.
+  * React Icons: For icons used in the search and theme toggle functionalities.
+  * OpenWeatherMap API: For fetching weather data.
+  * CSS: For styling the application.
 # Code Explanation
+   # Search for Weather:
+         * Enter the name of a city in the search bar.
+         * Press "Enter" or click the search icon.
+         * The weather information for the entered city will be displayed.
-   # App.js
+# Toggle Theme:
-      Manages the state for city name, weather data, error messages, loading status, and theme.
-      Fetches weather data from the OpenWeatherMap API based on the input city name.
-      Handles theme toggling between light mode and dark mode.
+     * Click the theme toggle button in the navigation bar to switch between light and dark themes.
-      Renders the input section, weather information, error messages, and theme toggle button.
-   # App.css
+# View Multiple Cities:
-Contains styles for the application, including general styles, light theme styles, and dark theme styles.
-Includes transitions for smooth theme switching.
+    *Repeat the search process to view weather information for additional cities.
+    *Weather data for multiple cities will be displayed without refreshing the page.

 # License
  This project is licensed under the MIT License - see the LICENSE file for details.

 # Acknowledgements
-  OpenWeatherMap for the weather data API.
+  * OpenWeatherMap for providing the weather data API.
-  React Icons for the search icon.
+  * React Icons for the icons used in the project.
+  * React Spinner Loader for the loading spinner component.